apache/flink/docs/dev/table/streaming/time_attributes.md

 Time attributes can be part of every table schema.
 They are defined when creating a table from a `CREATE TABLE DDL` or a `DataStream`.
 Once a time attribute is defined, it can be referenced as a field and used in time-based operations.
-As long as a time attribute is not modified and forwarded from one part of the query to another, it remains valid.
+As long as a time attribute is not modified, and is simply forwarded from one part of a query to another, it remains a valid time attribute.
-Time attributes behave like regular timestamps and accessible for calculations.
+Time attributes behave like regular timestamps, and are accessible for calculations.
-When used in computation, time attributes are materialized and act as standard timestamps.
+When used in calculations, time attributes are materialized and act as standard timestamps.
-However, the opposite is not true; ordinary timestamp columns cannot be arbitrarily converted to time attributes in the middle of a query.
+However, ordinary timestamps cannot be used in place of, or be converted to, time attributes.

 Event Time
 ----------

-Event time allows a table program to produce results based on timestamps in every record, allowing for consistent results even in case of out-of-order events or late events.
+Event time allows a table program to produce results based on timestamps in every record, allowing for consistent results despite out-of-order or late events.
 It also ensures the replayability of the results of the table program when reading records from persistent storage.

 Additionally, event time allows for unified syntax for table programs in both batch and streaming environments.
 A time attribute in a streaming environment can be a regular column of a row in a batch environment.

-To handle out-of-order events and distinguish between on-time and late events in streaming, Flink needs to extract timestamps from events and make some progress in time (so-called [watermarks]({% link dev/event_time.md %})).
+To handle out-of-order events and to distinguish between on-time and late events in streaming, Flink needs to know the timestamp for each row, and it also needs regular indications of how far along in event time the processing has progressed so far (via so-called [watermarks]({% link dev/event_time.md %})).

 Event time attributes can be defined in `CREATE` table DDL or during DataStream-to-Table conversion.